kaileh57/terminal-toys/README.md

 - **Controls**: Arrow keys to move, Space to draw, C to change color, E to erase, L for line mode, F to fill, S to save, Q to quit
 - **Features**: Drawing, erasing, line mode, flood fill, multiple colors, and saving your art.

+### 6. **Conway's Game of Life** 🧬
+Cellular automaton simulation.
+- **Controls**: Arrow keys to move, Space to toggle cell, P to play/pause, C to clear, R to randomize, 1-5 for patterns, Q to quit
+- **Features**: Classic Conway's Game of Life rules, adjustable speed, pre-defined patterns, manual cell toggling.

 ## 📋 Requirements

 ### Windows